PacketFire/packetfire_site/content/post/intro-to-bgp.md

 peer3    BGP      master   up     12:07:07    Established
 ```

-By restarting BIRD on peer2, we should see this peering session reestablish.
+By restarting BIRD on peer2, a peering session should be reestablished.

 ```bash
 root@peer2:~# systemctl start bird